cube-js/cube/docs/content/Configuration/Reference/@cubejs-backend-server-core.md

   - /@cubejs-backend-server-core
 ---

-This package provides wiring of all essential Cube.js components and is used by [@cubejs-backend/server][ref-config-ref-backend-server].
+This package provides wiring of all essential Cube components and is used by [@cubejs-backend/server][ref-config-ref-backend-server].

 <WarningBox>